All Episodes

 It does.

-You know, if we do this versus that, how do you feel?
+If we do this versus that, how do you feel?

-One of the things I learned years, years ago when I worked in the user interface lab at Pacific Bell.
+One of the things I learned years, years ago, when I worked in the user interface lab at Pacific Bell.

 Now, I was not one of the scientists working on testing people, but we were in the same small group.

-And the most surprising thing I learned is if you're testing whether people can use a user interface, what what do you think is the right number of people to test?
+And the most surprising thing I learned is if you're testing whether people can use a user interface, what do you think is the right number of people to test?

-Let's compare that to an opinion poll, where I don't know what the number is, but you probably want a thousand people.
+Let's compare that to an opinion poll where I don't know what the number is, but you probably want a thousand people.

 That would be a pretty good opinion poll, I think, nationally.